shakir85/blog/content/post/s3_cloudfront_cost/index.md

 ## Edge location data processing: Lambda@Edge

 CloudFront can also perform some data processing at the edge using [Lambda@Edge](https://aws.amazon.com/lambda/edge/).
+Lambda@Edge allows us to add a computing element when serving content at edge.
+For example, you can customize routing to S3 buckets, serve specific content when your website is in maintenance mode, and overall improved user experience without modifying your website code.

-A simple example of processing data at the edge is deploying a Lambda@Edge to serve a custom page while your production website is in maintenance mode.
-Overall, utilizing Lambda@Edge can reduce the load on your origin server (in this case, S3) and open the door for a lot of features that you can add to your systems.
+Overall, utilizing Lambda@Edge can reduce the load on your origin server (in this case, S3) and open the door for a lot of features that you can levrage.

 ## Consider these points too

-With all the mentioed features of CloudFront for serving conetent at edge, it's important to consider the following aspects as well:
+With all the mentioed features of CloudFront for serving S3 content at edge, it's important to consider the following aspects as well:

 ### CloudFront cost

 While CloudFront can help reduce data transfer costs, it introduces its own costs based on the number of requests and data transferred from edge locations.
-If your data access patterns do not benefit from caching, the return on investment (ROI) of using CloudFront for S3 content might not be as cost-effective as expected, and you might incur unnecessary additional costs.
+If your data access patterns do not benefit from caching, i.e. requests always need to hit the backedn S3 bucket, then the return on investment (ROI) of using CloudFront for S3 content might not be as cost-effective as expected, and you might incur unnecessary additional costs.

 ### Cache invalidation